 As someone who releases most of his science content on YouTube, let me explain something about how YouTube counts views.
 If you see a 301+ view count it means that you went above 300 views and now YouTube is going to verify if the views you’re getting are legit.
 This has as a consequence that the view count isn’t updated anymore in real-time and you will have to wait several hours before they update (this can take up to a day before it’s updated).

 Science reporting is hard, and mistakes can be made.
 But I never expected the BBC could cover a subject this badly.
-David Shukman (BBC Science Editor) – Synthetic Biology Watch this video on YouTube Back in March, David Shukman (BBC Science Editor) published a short report on synthetic biology.
-The reports cast a shadow on the hard work of scientists…
+Watch this video on YouTube Back in March, David Shukman (BBC Science Editor) published a short report on synthetic biology.
+The reports cast a shadow on the hard work of scientists and implies that synthetic biology is not accepted…

 It’s extraordinary how a simple music video can so well convey the wonders of science.
-Symphony of Science – The Greatest Show on Earth!
-A music video about Evolution Watch this video on YouTube A musical celebration of the wonders of biology, including evolution, natural selection, DNA, and more.
+Watch this video on YouTube A musical celebration of the wonders of biology, including evolution, natural selection, DNA, and more.
 Featuring David Attenborough, Richard Dawkins and Bill Nye.